AWS - Pricing, Billing FAQ

 - Accounts that have opted in to Business Level Support, have a support charge based on 10% of Amazon retail spend

-- UW-Madison Public Cloud applies a 5% overhead surcharge to the DLT rate (excluding any DLT Support charges) to recover a portion of its costs, including security & monitoring tooling provided to all accounts.
+- UW-Madison Public Cloud applies a 5% overhead surcharge to the reseller rate (excluding any DLT Support charges) to recover a portion of its costs, including security & monitoring tooling provided to all accounts.

 - The net cost to campus customers will be not exceed to Amazon's published rates for AWS, but will include a 15% network egress waiver, so will typically be discounted